-For your hike the food will obviously need to be shelf stable and able to last without refrigeration that most standard foods wouldn’t last.
+For your hike, the food will obviously need to be shelf-stable and able to last without refrigeration most standard foods wouldn’t last.

-This for many means a solid diet on candy bars, beef jerky, peanut butter, and other less than ideal foods that have some issues with actual nutrient density.
+This for many means a solid diet of candy bars, beef jerky, peanut butter, and other less-than-ideal foods that have some issues with actual nutrient density.

 Focusing on calorie needs must be a priority, especially for people with low overall body fat levels to start with, but it can’t be your ONLY priority or you may end up with numerous other issues to recover from that can be longer lasting.

-A key to long term success is managing to eat enough foods as you will be burning on average about 4,000 calories a day on a long distance hike, this can really dent your stored energy if you run at a deficit too long.
+A key to long-term success is managing to eat enough food as you will be burning on average about 4,000 calories a day on a long-distance hike.
+This can really dent your stored energy if you run at a deficit too long.

-For 1 pound of body fat you have approximately 3000 calories of energy, so if you are lean before you start you will have to ingest some serious food to ensure you don’t bonk and quit.
+For 1 pound of body fat, you have approximately 3000 calories of energy, so if you are lean before you start, you will have to eat some serious volumes of food to ensure you don’t bonk and quit.

-For most hikers the food prep for a days worth of hiking will be between 1.5-2 pounds per day, of this you want to make sure the protein is kept around at least 1g per pound of lean body mass you have to ensure a well maintained body.
+For most hikers, the food prep for days worth of hiking will be between 1.5-2 pounds per day, if you want to make sure the protein is kept around at least 1g per pound of lean body mass you have to ensure a well-maintained body.

-As to the most energy in a low weight you would be hard pressed to beat fats, they come in at 9 calories per gram where carbohydrate and protein come in at 4 calories per gram.
+As to the most energy in a low weight you would be hard-pressed to beat fats, they come in at 9 calories per gram whereas carbohydrates and protein come in at 4 calories per gram.